unosquare/best-practices/C#/README.md

     //Your other classes to test
 }
 ```
 Following this convention makes clearer and easy to understand the code that you're writing, and as stated before: your code could be read by other programmers and testers (also clients).
-So please, think first on them.
+So please, think first of them.

 Advantages of this convention: